UWB-Adv-Data-Vis/Twitter-shiny/README.md

 ```## Introduction```

-`This R Markdown document is made interactive using Shiny to demonstate my abilities to make interactive data visualizations. `
+`This R Markdown document is made interactive using Shiny to demonstrate my abilities to make interactive data visualizations. `

 Save the file, write a commit message and ***commit***.